emomicrowave/quest/readme.md

 Task management meets yak shaving.

 Disclaimer: this project isn't really meant for use by anyone else.
-It contains some nonsensical things, like the shebang in `quest.py`.

 ## Quick start: